Hat Hill to Bald Head Walking Track

 Overcliff Undercliff Track in Wentworth Falls

-The Overcliff Undercliff Track in the Wentworth Falls area of the Blue Mountains is a 4 km long circuit trail through beautiful scenery, taking in several panoramic lookout points.
+The Overcliff Undercliff Track in the Wentworth Falls area of the Blue Mountains is a 4 km long circuit through beautiful scenery, taking in several panoramic lookouts.

 This hike doesn’t descend into the valley.
-Instead, it stays higher up on the cliffs, which makes it a less challenging adventure than the Wentworth Pass, but certainly not less enjoyable.
+Instead, it stays higher up on the cliffs, with stunning views to enjoy from start to finish.

 Read more

 Getting to the Blue Mountains from Sydney is much easier than you may think.
-Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, as well as by bus or coach.
+Sydney’s most popular national park, located around 60 km west of the city, is easily accessible by car, train, and bus.

 By car, it takes about 90 minutes to get to Katoomba from Sydney, and by train, it takes less than 2 hours from Sydney Central to Katoomba train station.